phax/phoss-directory/README.md

   * `peppol-directory-indexer` - the PD indexer part
   * `peppol-directory-publisher` - the PD publisher web application
   * `peppol-directory-client` - a client library to be added to SMP servers to force indexing in the PD
+  * `peppol-directory-searchapi` - a client library for easier use of the Directory search REST API

 * Production version is available at https://directory.peppol.eu
   * It can only handle participants registered at the SML